torchbox/kdtool/README.md

 project in Gitlab, which is documented [here](https://docs.gitlab.com/ce/user/project/integrations/kubernetes.html).

+`deploy` can deploy simple applications without needing a manifest, and it can simplify manifests for more complicated applications.

 ## Simple applications

 You can use `deploy` to deploy a simple application without creating a manifest.